Centre, states collect record ₹1.68 trillion in GST in April

 {{/adFree}}

-According to experts, normally, in the last month of the financial year, businesses try to conclude annual sales commitments and therefore, a spurt in sales is seen.
-This spurt in March sales leads to improved collections in April.

-According to experts, normally, in the last month of the financial year, businesses try to conclude annual sales commitments and therefore, a spurt in sales is seen.
-This spurt in March sales leads to improved collections in April.

-“The record GST collection is in the backdrop of the commendable usage of technology in compliances by the government.
-Also, the usage of analytics has helped.
-It is interesting to note that the growth is across most of the states," said Mahesh Jaising, partner at Deloitte India, adding that the figure indicates stabilisation in GST collection and economic growth.

-“The record GST collection is in the backdrop of the commendable usage of technology in compliances by the government.
-Also, the usage of analytics has helped.
-It is interesting to note that the growth is across most of the states," said Mahesh Jaising, partner at Deloitte India, adding that the figure indicates stabilisation in GST collection and economic growth.
+“The record GST collection is against the backdrop of the commendable usage of tech in compliances.
+Also, the usage of analytics has helped," said Mahesh Jaising, partner at Deloitte India, adding that the figure indicates stabilization in GST collection and economic growth.

-The improvement in GST revenue collection comes as a good news for policy makers as it eases the pressure on revenue mobilisation through non-tax revenue measures such as divestment and proves to be a relief to state governments which are likely to lose GST compensation from July.